crcx/retroforth/doc/RETRO-Book.md

 ## Build

 Building will require use of the command line.
-Assuming that tcc.exe is in the current directory along with the RETRO sources:
+Assuming that tcc.exe is in the current directory along with the Retro sources:

     tcc retro-windows.c -o retro.exe